-- Low heart rate / sometimes no detectable heart rate
+- Low heart rate or no detectable heart rate

 - Pale or bluish skin tone

-Oxygen or blood loss to the brain is traumatic, even if it only lasts for a few seconds.
-In a newly born child, the consequences can be even more dramatic than compared to an adult.
+Oxygen or blood loss to the brain is traumatic, even if it lasts only a few seconds.
+In a newborn child, the consequences can be especially severe compared to those in an adult.

-HIE can be temporary or last a lifetime include but are not limited to:
+The long-term consequences of HIE include but are not limited to: